 It’s now over 7 weeks since I set up ‘The Reactor’, an external compost bed designed to heat the ‘inner zone’ in our 14 X 8 foot cedar framed greenhouse.
 Thanks again to Fiona’s patience and wizardry with Excel, I’m posting below 2 more graphs by way of an update on its performance.
 Anyone joining the blog here can look back at several previous posts for information on its design concept and construction.
-(Addendum: – There are a lot of posts now about how this idea has developed and its implementation.
-If you want to find the other posts quickly, then Click on the “Heating our Greenhouse with Compost” pages below the header image on the blog Home Page).
+(Addendum: There are a lot of posts now about how this idea has developed and its implementation.
+If you want to find the other posts quickly, then click here).

 Temperatures are in Degrees C…

 - It seems a remarkably stable system, thus far, when run in the way that I selected, i.e. with simple weekly top ups of compostable material.
 Regardless of external factors, the air seems to consistently gain about 7 degrees C after being passed through ‘The Reactor’/Compost Heap, regardless of external conditions.
 The inner zone structure itself consistently adds a further 2 to 3 degrees C benefit.
 This heat input seems to equate to roughly 0.39 KW of power per hour, 24 hours a day.
-(Actually not quite 24 hours per day, since I give the 20 watt fan driving the air flow a few short breaks through every 24 hours – This figure being calculated using The Hartley Botanic Greenhouse site for energy required to heat a similar volume structure by 7 degrees C.) Over the time of its operation so far, i.e. 7 weeks, is this worthwhile?
+(Actually, not quite 24 hours per day, since I give the 20 watt fan driving the air flow a few short breaks through every 24 hours).
+Over the time of its operation so far, i.e. 7 weeks, is this worthwhile?

 - Well 0.39 X 24 X 7 X 7 = 458 KW hours.
 At say 15 p per KW hour, this equates to about £68.
 Over an anticipated 16 week winter period of operation, about £153.
 So not bad.
 Even if any of my assumptions, maths and physics are a bit flawed.

-- The downside to the stability of the system of course is that there is little scope for a rapid boost if very cold temperatures were predicted.
+- The downside to the stability of the system, is that there’s little scope for a rapid boost if very cold temperatures were predicted.
 Although adding an extra top up of material, particularly nitrogenous material, would likely raise temperatures a little within 48 hours.
-My perimeter water bottles do seem to help stabilise temperatures when sub zero outside, and additional ‘hot water bottles’ could easily be added as a short term fix for really cold nights.
+My perimeter water bottles do seem to help stabilise temperatures, when it’s sub zero outside, and additional ‘hot water bottles’ could easily be added as a short term fix for really cold nights.

 - The last 2 weekly top ups have required less leaf material to be added to maintain a roughly constant heap/bed height.
-But I’ve maintained the original quantity of nitrogenous material on all occasions (mainly poultry coop manure, with a little horse/sheep manure to make up quantities).
-In addition more circulation of material has been undertaken recently as heap temperatures have trended gently down – just a bit of forking or spading of the upper surface of the bed, and on one occasion so far, also digging out the material closest to the pipe on one side of ‘The Reactor’ down to a depth of about 0.4 metres, so adding extra aeration, and allowing ‘fresher’ material to come in contact with the outer pipe wall.
+But I’ve maintained the original quantity of nitrogenous material on all occasions (mainly poultry coop manure, with a little horse/sheep manure to make up the quantities).
+In addition, more circulation of material has been undertaken recently, as heap temperatures have trended gently down – just a bit of forking or spading of the upper surface of the bed, and on one occasion so far, also digging out the material closest to the pipe on one side of ‘The Reactor’ down to a depth of about 0.4 metres, and thus allowing both extra aeration, and ‘fresher’ material to come in contact with the outer pipe wall.

 - But how much material has gone into the heap over these 7 weeks, and been ‘burned up’ by the composting process?
-The tally is roughly: 30.5 tubs of shredded leaf material, including perhaps 3 tubs equivalent of kitchen vegetable material; 6.5 tubs of poultry coop manure, including paper and hay; 1 tub of shredded cardboard – I stopped using this once it became clear I would have sufficient leaf material; and about 1.25 tubs of mixed sheep and horse droppings – once the quantity of poultry manure dipped a little after Christmas…..
-This equates to roughly 276 kg mixed organic matter added to the already full heap created on Day one of the previous graph (19/12/2012).
+The tally is roughly: 30.5 tubs of shredded leaf material, including perhaps 3 tubs equivalent of kitchen vegetable material; 6.5 tubs of poultry coop manure, including paper and hay; 1 tub of shredded cardboard – I stopped using this once it became clear I would have sufficient leaf material; and about 1.25 tubs of mixed sheep and horse droppings – once the quantity of poultry manure dipped a little after Christmas.
+This equates to roughly 276 kg mixed organic matter added to the already full heap created on day one of the previous graph (19/12/2012).
 No significant quantity of material has fallen from the base at all yet, and the height of the heap has barely changed after all this time.
-So this mass must reflect the quantity consumed during the aerobic composting reaction processes, allowing a bit for settlement of course, in much the same way that burned wood reduces in mass and volume dramatically during burning, as it turns to ash.
+So, this mass must reflect the quantity consumed during the aerobic composting reaction processes, allowing a bit for settlement, in much the same way that burned wood reduces hugely in both mass and volume during burning, as it turns to ash.

 My suspicion is that a different pipe material, or its location within the heap, or stronger fan could indeed extract more usable heat without detracting from the composting process, and result in a consistently different graph, with even more of a beneficial temperature gain within the inner zone.

-- But what about plant growth inside this inner zone?
-Well nothing has died!
-But there clearly is an issue with available light which frankly has been abysmal over the last 3 weeks.
-Consequently I opted to have the SAD natural daylight running for about 4 more daylight hours from 26/12/2012.
+- What about plant growth inside this inner zone?
+Well, nothing has died!
+However, there’s clearly an issue with available light, which frankly has been abysmal over the last 3 weeks.
+Consequently, I opted to have the SAD natural daylight running for about 4 more daylight hours from 26/12/2012.
 In spite it being very early in my trial, I think that mange tout peas (Oregon sugar pod) look promising, as do forced carrots (Early Nantes).
 The lemons are looking very healthy, but the beetroot (Boltardy) have grown very slowly.
 Yellow pak choi is also successful.

-- But slugs are a surprisingly big issue, even at this time of the year.
-My first batch of carrot seedlings were wiped out overnight, and one of my 12 inch pots had 3 small dead slugs in today after re baiting.
-So clearly the molluscs are appreciating the unseasonably mild conditions I’ve created!
+- Slugs are also a surprisingly big issue, even at this time of the year.
+My first batch of carrot seedlings were wiped out overnight, and one of my 12 inch pots had 3 small dead slugs in today, after re baiting.
+So clearly the molluscs are appreciating the unseasonably mild conditions I’ve created.

 With foxes, like all security measures, you only discover that they’re inadequate after the event.
 But there’s certainly lots of evidence of fox activity in the field above the poultry, with tracks heading towards the enclosure but as yet no attempts to breach the pee marked fence.
 There’s a little anecdotal evidence on line from other gardeners using it in this way.
 Click here.

-But perhaps the potential value of human urine use is overdue for a wider renaissance.
+Perhaps the potential value of human urine use is overdue for a wider renaissance.
 Click here, here and here for much more on how it’s been utilised as a commodity over centuries.
 I particularly liked the stories surrounding its use in gunpowder manufacture.
-Apparently the American War Of Independence nearly failed for a shortage of gunpowder.
-Read a fascinating account here.
+The American war of independence nearly failed for a shortage of gunpowder.
 The French came to the rescue of the Americans with ample supplies having previously ramped up their own poor manufacturing systems.

-And finally and most recently, Sweden has appreciated urine’s merits to the extent that municipally organized urine collection from modified WCs has been trialled in a number of locations over the previous 15 years.
-Click here and here.
-The problem to date has been providing simple and cost effective links between this municipal collection, and potential end user – usually farmers.
+Finally, and most recently, Sweden has appreciated urine’s merits to the extent that municipally organized urine collection from modified WCs has been trialled in a number of locations over the previous 15 years.
+The problem to date has been providing simple and cost effective links between this municipal collection, and the potential end user – usually farmers.

-A perceived issue of course with its use around a property is that of odour.
+A perceived issue with its use around a property is that of odour.
 Fortunately I’d told a friend about both our amusing uses for it and the watering can, before she dropped her horse off for a few days of grazing in one of our meadows.
 She’s brought along her own water buckets, but finding us not at home when she’d arrived, and the outside taps drained down for the winter, looked around for a convenient water source.
-She was about to resort to the filled metal can behind the house when she paused…………..
-Inhaled………… And Remembered.
+She was about to resort to the filled metal can behind the house when she paused.

-But on the ground in small amounts any smell from the initially sterile fluid quickly dissipates.
-And as well as just dissipating, the rain soon washes it away.
+Once on the ground in small amounts any smell from the initially sterile fluid quickly dissipates.
+As well as any smell just dissipating, the rain soon washes it away.
 And what a year for rain.
 The totals have now been summed and our figure of 2081 mm, or over 83 inches for the year is certainly impressive.
 More than enough to drown me in one go, if I stood still for too long.

 For the UK as a whole, The Met Office has it down as the second wettest year ever since records began in the 1700’s.
 But the UK average rainfall figure in this wettest year is a mere 1330 mm by comparison.
 For all their comparative statistics click here.

-Which is quite pleasing since this level is greater than than forecast at installation, in spite of 2 shocking summers.
+This is quite pleasing since this level is greater than than forecast at installation, in spite of 2 shocking summers.
 But what of the year ahead, after the gloom and wet of 2012?
-Interestingly today there’s been much radio talk that the Met Office has confirmed that average temperatures have barely changed in the last 2 decades.
-But I can’t easily find a direct link on their website for this press release, which seems to have been made on Christmas Eve, when I guess most media outlets were well and truly wound down…… A good day for burying bad, or unexpected, news? ( Addendum: Click here to read about how the news was released – and why I couldn’t find a mention of it…..)
+Interestingly, today there’s been much radio talk that the Met Office has confirmed that average temperatures have barely changed in the last 2 decades.
+But I can’t easily find a direct link on their website for this press release, which seems to have been made on Christmas Eve, when I guess most media outlets were well and truly wound down.
+A good day for burying bad, or unexpected, news? ( Addendum: Click here to read about how the news was released – and why I couldn’t find a mention of it).

-Finally with so little brightness of late outside, any photos have been challenging and they’ve all required a high ISO setting, so poor quality I’m afraid.
+With so little brightness of late outside, any photos have been challenging and they’ve all required a high ISO setting, so of poor quality, I’m afraid.
 But I can record the first flowers of Scilla tubergeniana, or S. mischtschenkoana, which reliably seems to rival some snowdrop cultivars in its earliness.
 A word of warning though, which the bulb catalogues don’t seem to mention.
-Our experience of it makes us think its a real delicacy for any early season slugs, so it does need monitoring closely and probably some protection, to avoid serious damage.
-Oh, and a chest soaked, prone photographer to get an image like this, since the emerging flowers are held very close to the ground, though they rise with time to 3 to 4 inches, which is an unusual and pleasing habit.
+Our experience of it makes us think it’s a real delicacy for any early season slugs, so it does need monitoring closely and probably some protection, to avoid serious damage.
+Oh, and a chest soaked, prone photographer, to get an image like this, since the emerging flowers are held very close to the ground, though they rise with time to 3 to 4 inches, which is an unusual and pleasing habit.